ChrisTram/TESIV-Oblivion-Modding/README.md

 Enhanced Economy = I set it realistic but not really hard, you'll not have to farm but you'll not be given houses almost free like in the base game.

-Keep in mind than some mods aren't using .esp but force copy and past install (replacing original files), so all my mod will not appear.
-You'll also not see important softwares to use (ex : TES4LODGen)
+Keep in mind than some mods aren't using .esp but force copy and past install (replacing original files), so all my mods will not appear.
+You'll also not see important softwares to use (ex : TES4LODGen, OMOD, Wrye Bash...)